gnaudio/jabra-browser-integration/docs/developer_internals.md

            args?: any,
            // Response data, not used for requests. data?: any,
            // Unique arbitary ID for each request used to pair requests with results.
-Empty for device orginating events. requestId?: number,
+Empty for device orginating events! requestId?: number | string,
            // Unique arbitary ID for each api client instance used to pair requests with requesters.
-Empty for device orginating events. apiClientId?: string,
+Empty for device orginating events! apiClientId?: string,
            // JS client api version.
            version_jsapi?: string,
-           // Reserved for non-jabra clients.
+           // Reserved for non-Jabra clients.
 Not presently used. customClientName?: string
-           // Reserved for non-jabra clients.
+           // Reserved for non-Jabra clients.
 Not presently used. customClientVersion?: string
 }
 ```